Spooks series 6

-The sixth series of the BBC espionage television series Spooks began broadcasting on 16 October 2007 before ending on 18 December 2007.
+The sixth series of the BBC espionage television series Spooks began broadcasting on 16 October 2007 and ended on 18 December 2007.
 The series, consisting of ten episodes, was serialised - a first for the programme.
 Appearing as recurring characters are CIA Agent, Bob Hogan, and Iranian Special Consul, Dariush Bakhshi, and his wife, Ana.

 Production

 In June 2007 production visited Cliffe in Rochester in Kent to film various rural scenes, including a scene on a railway bridge for Episode 8 “Infiltration”.